Royal Park - Hendon - Albert Park

 Table Chart PROFILE FAQ

-Population growth drivers in Royal Park - Hendon - Albert Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Royal Park - Hendon - Albert Park are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Royal Park - Hendon - Albert Park's population was around 6838 as of November 2025.
-This reflected an increase of 339 people (5.2%) since the 2021 Census, which reported a population of 6499 people.
-The change was inferred from the estimated resident population of 6799 from the ABS as of June 2024 and an additional 73 validated new addresses since the Census date.
-This level of population equated to a density ratio of 2104 persons per square kilometer, which was above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Royal Park - Hendon - Albert Park demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA4 region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Royal Park - Hendon - Albert Park's population is around 6,955 as of Feb 2026.
+This reflects an increase of 456 people since the 2021 Census which reported a population of 6,499 people.
+The change is inferred from the estimated resident population of 6,799 from the ABS as of June 2024 and an additional 73 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,140 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Royal Park - Hendon - Albert Park has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA4 region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category were adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, an above median population growth of national areas was projected, with the area expected to increase by 1261 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 17.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, an above median population growth is projected for the area, expected to increase by 1,261 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 15.9% in total over the 17 years.

 Frequently Asked Questions - Population